Sapd/HeadsetControl/README.md

 `headsetcontrol -l 0|1` switches LED off/on (off almost doubles battery lifetime!).

-`headsetcontrol -c` cut unnecessary output, for reading by other scripts or applications.
+`headsetcontrol --short-output` cut unnecessary output, for reading by other scripts or applications.

 `headsetcontrol -i 0-90` sets inactive time in minutes, time must be between 0 and 90, 0 disables the feature.